sherylg343/thriller-books2/TESTING.md

 * Throughout development of the website, Google Chrome Developer Tools were used to track changes and troubleshoot problems.
 The terminal proved invaluable in troubleshoot Python code.
 * The Materialize footer has been troublesome from the beginning.
 I commented it out, deciding to deal with it later.
-A container class caused it to scroll horizontally and once that was removed it started floating up when content wasn't available to push it to the bottom.
-Affter duplicating all suggested code in Materialize's documentation, the footer would not move to the bottom of the page and it was creating significant left and right margin issues for the search bar and flash message sections of the base.html code.
-After online research, also tried positioning footer absolutely, which did not work either.
+Once I started to work on it, I found that a container class caused it to scroll horizontally and once that was removed it started floating up when content wasn't available to push it to the bottom.
+After duplicating all suggested code in Materialize's documentation, the footer would not move to the bottom of the page and it was creating significant left and right margin issues for the search bar and flash message sections of the base.html code.
+After online research and consulting with my mentor, I also tried positioning footer absolutely, which did not work either.
 So given that only social media links, a copyright and terms and conditions link were in footer - it was left out at this time.
+It would be added in the next phase.
 * At the end of the development process,
 [W3C CSS Validation](https://jigsaw.w3.org/css-validator/)
 and [Nu Html Checker](https://validator.w3.org/) were used.